cseanburns/semantic_web_development/src/4c-json-ld-and-schema-org-integration.md

 For example, consider a recipe for [Baked Kibbeh][kibbeh_mb], a Lebanese dish made of lamb, bulgur wheat, onion, and spices, often eaten when the meat is raw and sometimes cooked.
-If we search the source code of the article, we find that it uses JSON-LD.
+If we search the source code of the recipe's web page, we find that it uses JSON-LD.
 We can examine that JSON-LD by pasting the URL in the [schema.org validator][validator_schema_org], and see that the entire recipe, including ingredients and recipe instructions, is described in the JSON-LD.